This page will be regularly updated with answers to frequently asked questions from members.

 What does “raise a request” mean?

-The request function will allow members to write explanatory notes or messages to AFCA about their requests.
+The request function will allow members to write explanatory notes or messages to AFCA about their request as well as upload supporting information to assist AFCA’s review of the request.

-Will members be able to see which stream (fast-track, standard or complex) a complaint is in?
+Will members be able to see which stream (Rules, Fast-Track, Standard or Complex) a complaint is in?

-Yes, the current arrangement will continue on the new portal.
-This will allow members to ensure they allocate cases to the case managers with the right skill set.
+Yes, initially members will be able to use the export function to see the streams assigned to financial complaints.
+This will allow members to ensure they allocate cases to the case workers with the right skills set.

-This information will not be visible at Registration (consistent with the current state) but will be available if the complaint does not resolve and progresses to case management.
+This information will not be visible at Referral (consistent with current process) but will be available if the complaint does not resolve and progresses to the Case Management or Jurisdiction stage.

 Will the system include a conciliation booking system?